Exclusive Licensing Agreement: Everything You Need to Know

 The degree of exclusivity to which ownership is retained by the licensor is determined during the negotiations of the license.
 In the case of a co-exclusive license, language is inserted into the grant clause along the lines of “except as to licensor” or “even as to licensor.”

 Countries outside the U.S. tend to view limited exclusivity differently than is the case inside the U.S. Therefore, the best practice in developing a license agreement in a foreign country is to become familiar with how that country interprets ownership rights in co-exclusive licenses in matters of legal disputes.

 Finally, it is important to understand the differences between an exclusive license, whether limited or not, and a non-exclusive license.
 Whereas with exclusive rights to intellectual property, the licensee may sublicense their rights to other parties, in the case of a non-exclusive license, that right does not exist.
 A licensor may grant non-exclusive rights to as many licensees as it pleases, although market conditions and the concerns of existing licensees may limit the practice.

 Essentially, as is the case with any agreement between two parties, the terms, scope of obligations, and compromises made between the two largely depend on the reasons each party is entering into the agreement in the first place.

 To learn more about exclusive licensing agreements, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.